 What is it: A recumbent bike is a bicycle that allows the rider to be in a laid-back position while cycling.
 This position allows for the weight of the rider to be better distributed, so it reduces low back pain and other problems.

-Recumbent bikes come in a large number of types and shapes, including rear-wheel and front-wheel drive, no-hand steering, under-seat steering, over-seat steering, different wheel sizes, and so on.
+Recumbent bikes come in a large number of different types and shapes, including rear-wheel and front-wheel drive, no-hand steering, under-seat steering, over-seat steering, different wheel sizes, and so on.

 Recumbent bicycles are often seen in the form of trikes as well, with two wheels either on the back of on the front of the bike.
 They are usually considered much safer than regular bicycles.